jmoenig/Snap/DEVLOG.md

 ## in development:
 * **New Features:**
     1. OOP 2.0
-        * new list-dictionary based object system with data scope and prototypical inheritance
+        * new list-dictionary based object system with data scope and Lieberman style prototypical inheritance
         * new OOP library
         * new "parent" selector for accessing list items, points to entry at ellipsis "..."
         * change: "primitive" variable accessor blocks now accept reporters in their first input field expecting a variable name